 When you buy fresh Dungeness crab your are not only getting a superior tasting product, you are also supporting your community's local food movement.
 (Check out the North Coast Food Trail for foodie finds, markets, and all things yummy in the local category!)

 King crab is mainly an industrial operation, caught by large vessels in Alaska and in foreign waters.
-In the past, a large portion of King crab sold in the U.S. is actually caught in foreign waters.
+In the past, a large portion of King crab sold in the U.S. was actually caught in foreign waters.
 In most cases, King crab doesn't support local economies.

 4. Year Round Availability